Joint press release by Riverwatch, EuroNatur and EcoAlbania

 ++ Day 33 of the Balkan Rivers Tour: protest action of kayakers, politicians, residents and nature conservationists against projected dams on the Vjosa in Albania ++ Government wants to have large dams constructed ++ River conservationists demand Vjosa National Park ++

 Tepelena, Albania, May 18, 2016.
 “Vjosa – No Dams!”
-An extraordinary alliance directed this appeal – written in letters seven meters high – to Albanian Prime Minister Edi Rama today.
+An extraordinary alliance directed this appeal – written in letters seven meters tall– to Albanian Prime Minister Edi Rama today.
 More than 150 people – kayakers from all over Europe, Albanian parliamentarians, residents, artists, Albanian and international environmental organisations as well as the Vice President of the European Parliament – gathered at the banks of the Vjosa and called upon the Prime Minister to stop the projected damming of the Vjosa.

 The Vjosa is Europe’s last big wild river outside Russia.
 On a course of 270 kilometers – from the Pindus Mountains to the Adriatic Sea – she flows freely without any artificial obstacles.
 Scientifically, the river is largely unexplored.

 However, the Albanian government has recently decided to have a large hydropower plant constructed and has already granted the concession to a Turkish company.
 The project “Poçem” will feature a 25 meter tall dam wall which will destroy one of the ecologically most valuable river stretches, characterized by gravel islands and alluvial forests.
 The bird population of this natural treasure has not even been explored yet.